-The Employer is committed to offering a reasonable accommodation for any employee's physical or mental disability.
-Upon learning of such a disability, or upon the request of any employee for an accommodation, the Employer agrees to meet with the employee and union to discuss a reasonable accommodation and to engage in an interactive process to craft an accommodation that meets the employee and employer's needs.
-The evaluation of the underlying medical condition will be performed by a person who does not have supervisory or disciplinary power over the employee.
-The reasonable accommodation, but not information about the underlying medical condition, shall be conveyed to those with supervisory and disciplinary power over the employee.
-No employee should be subject to discipline or retaliation for bringing a disability to the attention of management or requesting an accommodation of any kind.
-Nothing in this provision shall limit an employee's right to request accommodation, to be accommodated under the ADA or New York City and State Human Rights Laws, or to pursue an appropriate remedy through mechanisms other than grievance and arbitration.
+- to discuss a reasonable accommodation and to engage in an expeditious interactive process to craft an accommodation that meets the employee's and employer's needs. - (C) Review of the underlying medical condition will be performed by a person who does not have supervisory or disciplinary power over the employee and will not be shared with those who have supervisory or disciplinary power over the employee.
+The reasonable accommodation, but not information about the underlying medical condition, shall be conveyed promptly to those with supervisory and disciplinary power over the employee.
+No employee should be subject to discipline or retaliation for bringing a disability to the attention of management or requesting an accommodation of any kind. - (D) Nothing in this provision shall limit an employee's right to request accommodation, to be accommodated under the ADA or New York City and State Human Rights Laws, or to pursue an appropriate remedy through mechanisms other than grievance and arbitration.